DEMONICCA/Android-Performance-Optimizer/README.md

 <hr/>

 > [!CAUTION]
-> WARNING ☢️:
+> Warning ☢️:
 > - This module changes sensitive system settings.
 Make sure you understand the changes made before installing it.
 > - Use this module at your own risk.
 Misconfiguration may cause problems such as bootloop or system instability.
 > - This module makes changes to system files (such as the `*.rc` configuration file).
 Be sure to understand the risks and backup important data before using it.
 > - Although the module is equipped with a bootloop prevention mechanism, if a bootloop occurs, immediately run `uninstall.sh` to restore the system.
 > - Make sure all dependencies are installed.
 The absence of any of the commands may cause the module to fail to work correctly and cause system problems.
-> - Make sure all dependencies are installed.
-The absence of any of the commands may cause the module to fail to work correctly and cause system problems.
 > - Make sure you have access to recovery mode (TWRP/ADB) before installing this module, just in case something goes wrong.
 <hr/>

 <div align="center">
-  If you like my work, please follow me/star my work on GitHub
+   If you like my work, please follow me or star my work on GitHub

   You can also show your concern by donating below.
 <div align="center">